A Tale of LLMs and Induced Small Proxies: Scalable Small Language Models for Knowledge Mining: Introduction

-\item We construct new \textbf{instruction-following benchmarks} for knowledge mining, evaluating both planning and end-to-end execution.
-Experiments show that Falconer closely tracks state-of-the-art LLMs while cutting inference cost by up to 90\% and accelerating large-scale processing by over 20×. \end{itemize}
+\item We construct new \textbf{instruction-following benchmarks} for knowledge mining that evaluate both planning and end-to-end execution.
+Experiments show that \our closely tracks state-of-the-art LLMs while reducing inference cost by up to 90\% and accelerating large-scale processing by over 20$\times$. \end{itemize}